CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/quick-start.md

 console.log(app.activeFrame);
 ```

-<p><ApiLink path="/.-stores/class/AppStore/#openFile"><code>openFile</code></ApiLink> takes up to three arguments: directory, filename and HDU.
+&#8203;<ApiLink path="/.-stores/class/AppStore/#openFile">`openFile`</ApiLink> takes up to three arguments: directory, filename and HDU.
 If no HDU is provided, the first HDU ("0") is adopted.
-The directory and filename can also be combined into a single argument. <ApiLink path="/.-stores/class/AppStore/#openFile"><code>openFile</code></ApiLink> must be called with <code>await</code>, as it is an asynchronous function that requires communicating with the backend.
-In the following example, in the end we will see that only the last image is loaded as each <ApiLink path="/.-stores/class/AppStore/#openFile"><code>openFile</code></ApiLink> will close all loaded image first before loading the target image.</p>
+The directory and filename can also be combined into a single argument. <ApiLink path="/.-stores/class/AppStore/#openFile">`openFile`</ApiLink> must be called with `await`, as it is an asynchronous function that requires communicating with the backend.
+In the following example, in the end we will see that only the last image is loaded as each <ApiLink path="/.-stores/class/AppStore/#openFile">`openFile`</ApiLink> will close all loaded image first before loading the target image.

 ```javascript
 await app.openFile("test_directory", "testfile.fits", "0");